-In the interpretation and application of this ordinance, all provisions shall be:
+In the interpretation and application of this chapter, all provisions shall be:

-- (a) Considered as minimum requirements; - (b) Liberally construed in favor of the City; and, - (c) Deemed neither to limit nor repeal any other powers granted under state statutes.
+- a.
+Considered as minimum requirements; - Liberally construed in favor of the City; and - c.
+Deemed neither to limit nor repeal any other powers granted under State statutes.

 6.12.122 Warning and Disclaimer of Liability.